GonzaloLopezS/Masters_Thesis_NYC-Ride-hailing_DS/README.md

-# TFM_VTC_NYC
+# Master's Thesis
-A project in which I develop a ML model to analyse rides in NYC
+A project in which I develop ML models to analyse rides in NYC and a data scientist approach..

+Master's Programme: Data Science, Big Data and Artificial Intelligence.